SokratisChaimanas/schedulr/README.md

 ./gradlew build
 ./gradlew bootRun
 ```
+> **Once the database is up, make sure to run the `event_scheduler.sql` script located in the `resources` directory.**
+> This will handle the update of the events' status on a database level.

-Once the backend server is up and running, you can access the API documentation via Swagger at:
+After the backend server is up and running, you can access the API documentation via Swagger at:
 [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

 ### Backend Structure